smokeml/smokeml.github.io/icseae.md

 Report file: [tmux_pinpoint.json](/assets/text/tmux_pinpoint.json)

 Pinpoint takes 47946278us (**47.9 seconds**) for analyzing Tmux.
 Pinpoint initially reports 10 bugs being found.
 Same as SMOKE, we clustered them according to their root causes, which are two (xmalloc.c:33 and xmalloc.c:47).
-After inspection, one bug report is true positive and another one is false positive.
+After inspection, one bug report is true positive, and another one is a false positive.

 ### Summary